Kitt-AI/snowboy/examples/Android/README.md

 You may want to play with the frequency of the calls to `RunDetection()`, which controls the CPU usage and the detection latency.

-## TODO
+## Common Asks

-The following TODOs will be fixed by 2017/4 in the upcoming Snowboy v1.2.0 release.
+The following issues have been fixed pushed to `master`.

 - [x] softfloating point support with OpenBlas
 - [x] upgrade NDK version to newer than r11c